SamyPesse/betty/README.md

 ### Configuration

-Configuration is done using environment variables:
+Configuration is set using environment variables:

 | Name         | Description         |
 | ------------ | ------------------- |